fabric/fabric/docs/development.rst

 Minor releases, such as moving from 1.0 to 1.1, typically mean that a new, large feature has been added.
 They are also sometimes used to mark off the fact that a lot of bug fixes or small feature modifications have occurred since the previous minor release.
+(And, naturally, some of them will involve both at the same time.)

 These releases are guaranteed to be backwards-compatible with all other releases containing the same major version number, so a fabfile that works